 Jane Austen’s Emma (1815) has a lot in common with Anton Chekhov’s The Cherry Orchard (1904).
 Both deal with the transition from stratification to functional differentiation.
-Given that earlier narrative is set in England and the later one in Russia, this might have something to do with functional differentiation coming later to Russia.
-But what interesting is the socially privileged characters respond to the gradual decline of the traditional stratified society.
+Given that the earlier narrative is set in England and the later one in Russia, this might have something to do with functional differentiation coming later to Russia.
+But what is interesting is how the socially privileged characters respond to the gradual decline of the traditional stratified society.
 When the economy differentiates as a function system, aristocratic privilege is lost.
 The aristocrats cannot even process as information what is happening around them.
 They have no way of making sense of it.

 Emma Woodhouse always thinks in terms of social rank.
 For example, she is worried about the rising status of the Cole family:

 The Coles had been settled some years in Highbury, and were very good sort of people, friendly, liberal and unpretending; but, on the other hand, they were of low origin, in trade, and only moderately genteel.
 On their first coming into the country they had lived in proportion to their income, quietly, keeping little company, and that little inexpensively; but the last year or two had brought them a considerable increase of means–the house in town had yielded greater profits, and fortunes in general had smiled on them.
 With their wealth their view increased; their want of a larger house, their inclination for more company.
 They added to their house, to their number of servants, to their expenses of every sort; and by this time were, in fortune and style of living, second only to the family at Hartfield [the Woodhouses]. . . .
 The Coles were respectable in every way, but they ought to be taught that it was not for them to arrange the terms on which superior families would visit them.
 This lesson, she very much feared, they would receive only from herself.